ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 It is possible to start by publishing simpler information and over time, extend the range of fields you include.

 #### Further information about core and recommended fields
-You can view and download further details about the core, recommended and optional fields in the Notes about the 360Giving Data Standard **LINK TO GOOGLE DOC**
+You can view and download further details about the core, recommended and optional fields in the [Notes about the 360Giving Data Standard.](https://docs.google.com/spreadsheets/d/1klj0PzxrlnBPhodpEQC7tD6aRNuEjVNeNHVRvIv66b4/edit?usp=sharing)

-For the full reference information for all the fields in the 360Giving Data Standard visit: **LINK HERE**
+For further information about all the possible fields in the 360Giving Data Standard visit the [Reference section.](https://standard.threesixtygiving.org/en/new-docs-style/reference/)

 #### Additional fields
 If you have information that doesn’t fit any of the 360Giving Data Standard fields provided, it is ok to include this in additional fields.

 A file of 360Giving data can include any number of non-Standard fields, however you will need to take care with the titles and make sure the data formatting is consistent.

-For guidance on naming your own fields visit: https://standard.threesixtygiving.org/en/latest/reference/#additional-fields
+For guidance on naming your own fields visit the [Additional fields section](https://standard.threesixtygiving.org/en/new-docs-style/reference/#additional-fields)

 ### Decide what kind of grants to include
 360Giving is a voluntary initiative and you can decide what information to share in your open grants data, based on what is appropriate to your circumstances.